-Since the poem is in 40 five-line stanzas (each of which in the Spanish follow the same rhythm and rhyme scheme), I early decided to combine them into various groupings.
+Since the poem is in 40 five-line stanzas (each of which in the Spanish follow the same rhythm and rhyme scheme), I decided early on to combine them into various groupings.
 I hoped to complement the logic and tempo of the narrative—for it is a narrative, however symbolic and mysterious—while allowing the various musical settings to have their own way.
 A few verses stand by themselves, and one is split into two parts (Nos.
 8 and 9 here), just as in the poem.

-Since the lion’s share of the text given to a character is the Bride’s, it wouldn’t do to assign the Bride to the women and the Bridegroom to the men.
+The lion’s share of the text given to a character is the Bride’s, so it wouldn’t do to assign the Bride to the women and the Bridegroom to the men.
 Either the men wouldn’t have much to sing at all, or the words would have to be unbalanced with repetition, an intolerable burden on an already long text.
 Besides, since we are all the Bride seeking the Bridegroom, we must all be able to partake in the representation, so the choral parts and occasional soloists from within the choir are used in whatever manner that seemed appropriate musically.

 St. John himself wrote an exhaustive commentary on his own work, clearly explaining all the imagery and symbolism.
 Here is a good online resource.
 Much of the language will be familiar to anyone who has read mystical literature or metaphysical poetry, but still, there are some difficulties.